wavefrontHQ/docs/pages/doc/wavefront_api.md

 1. In the Wavefront UI, click the gear icon <i class="fa fa-cog"/>  at the top right of the taskbar and select your user name.
 2. On the **API Access** tab, click **Generate**.
 You can have up to 20 tokens at any given time.
    If you want to generate a new token but already have 20 tokens, then you must revoke one of the existing tokens.
-3. To revoke a token, click the **Revoke** button next to the token.
+3. To revoke a token, click the **Revoke** button for the token.
 If you run a script that uses a revoked token, the script returns an authorization error.
+4. To add a name or rename an API token, click the Edit icon for the token, enter the name, and press Enter.

 ![Generate API Token](/images/generate_token.png)

 {% include warning.html content="Do not share your API token with anyone.
 The token provides full access to the API.
 Accounts that have the token can authenticate without a username/password."%}

-### Managing the API Tokens for Your Organization

-As a user with the **Accounts** permission, you generate API tokens for service accounts and manage the API tokens for all user and service accounts in your organization.

-#### Generate an API Token for a Service Account
+### Generate and Manage the API Tokens for a Service Account

-You can generate API tokens for [service accounts](service-accounts.html) upon creation or at a later stage.
+As a user with the **Accounts** permission, you can generate API tokens for [service accounts](service-accounts.html) upon creation or at a later stage.
 To generate an API token for an existing **service account**:

 1. Log in to your Wavefront instance as a user with the **Accounts** permission.
 2. Click the gear icon <i class="fa fa-cog"/> at the top right of the taskbar and select **Accounts**.
 3. On the **Service Accounts** tab, click the ellipsis icon next to the service account for which you want to generate an API token, and select **Edit**.
 4. To generate a new token, in the Tokens section, click **Generate**.
 You can have up to 20 tokens per service account at any given time.
    If you want to generate a new token but already have 20 tokens, then you must revoke one of the existing tokens.
-5. To revoke a token, click the **Revoke** button next to the token.
+5. To revoke a token, click the **Revoke** button for the token.
 Revoking a token cannot be undone.
+5. To rename an API token, click the Edit icon for the token, enter the name, and press Enter.
 6. Select the appropriate permissions for the service account and click **Update**.

-#### View and Manage the API Tokens for Your Organization
+### View and Manage the API Tokens in Your Organization

-You can view and revoke the API token for any user or service account in your organization.
+As a user with the **Accounts** permission, you can view and revoke the API token of any user or service account in your organization.

 1. Log in to your Wavefront instance as a user with the **Accounts** permission.
 2. Click the gear icon <i class="fa fa-cog"/>  at the top right of the taskbar and select **Accounts**.
 3. Click the **API Tokens** tab.

-  You see the API tokens for all user and service accounts in a table format.
+  You see the API tokens for all user and service accounts in a paginated table format.

 ![The API Tokens page shows the tokens table, the search field above the table, and the preconfigured filters and the saved searches in the left panel](/images/API_tokens.png)

 On the API Tokens page, you can:
 - Sort the API tokens table by a column.
+- Search and, optionally, save and share your search.
 - Filter the API tokens by an account type, usage, particular accounts, or your saved search.
-- Search and, optionally, save and share your search.
 - Revoke an API token from the vertical ellipsis for the token.
 Revoking a token cannot be undone.
 Any script that uses a revoked token returns an authorization error.